macbuse/macbuse.github.io/PROG/index.md

 # Introduction

-I suppose you know how to ask Google to translate this page in french - I have an qwerty keyboard and accents are impossible.
+I suppose you know how to ask Google to translate this page in French - I have an qwerty keyboard and accents are impossible.

 The first class will be just preparation for what we will do in the rest of the